Bhakti Vijnana Goswami: Defense of PhD and emigration to Sweden

 In 1987, Vaidyanatha defended his thesis on the ‘Structure of nucleosomes’.
 Soon afterwards the KGB renewed their interest in him.
 They launched a new investigation that posed a serious threat of arrest.
 Because of this, Vaidyanatha was fired from his research post.
 He left for Lithuania to continue his translating work, then moved to Leningrad (now St. Petersburg) and finally left the USSR for Sweden in 1988 on the pretext of a fictitious marriage.

 Publishing work (1988–1995)

 With only two fellow Russian devotees, Vaidyanatha found the culture and way of life in Sweden difficult for the first year.
-He was head of the translation department, where he guided a team of devotees in translating Srila Prabhupada's books into Russian and other languages of the Soviet block.
+He was head of the translation department, where he guided a team of devotees in translating Srila Prabhupada's books into Russian and other languages of the Soviet bloc.

 When the Soviet Union collapsed in 1991, devotees could finally enter and exit Russia freely.
 Vaidyanatha visited Russia at the same time as the first ISKCON temple was established in Moscow, at Begovaya Street, near the metro station.
 Kirtiraja Dasa, the head of ISKCON Russia, urged him to take up headship of the temple, but Vaidyanatha followed Harikesa Swami's advice to return to Sweden and complete translating and editing Srila Prabhupada's books.